About The Collaborative School

 Students are generally of average to above average intellectual ability, yet have been identified as eligible for special education services due to emotional and related disabilities.
 Children appropriate for referral have one or more of the following complex issues: attachment, trauma, autism, ADHD, and/or mood, thought, or anxiety disorders.

 Returning students to their sending district is a fundamental goal when the student is ready.
-It is always the aim of our program to help our students and families find what they need to heal and to return and thrive in a more typical school setting.
+It is always the aim of our program to help our students and families find what they need to heal and return and thrive in a more typical school setting.